rajrishikashyap/ai-production-systems/README.md

 **On Autonomous Pipelines:** The hardest part isn't building the pipeline.
 It's making it reliable at 3AM when nobody is watching.
 Error handling, retry logic, and Airtable as a live audit trail were what separated a demo from a production system.

 **On both:** The real skill is translating a messy business problem ("we spend too much time on calls / finding clients") into a precise technical architecture.
-That translation — not the code — is where most of the value is created.
+That translation, not the code, is where most of the value is created.

 ---